- Where can I find the current Travel Forms?

 The following common expenses are not allowed under State funds: Snacks or refreshments, Flight Insurance, Car Rental Upgrades & all Rental Options (including GPS and Prepaid Fuel Plan), Laundry charges, In-Room Safes, Valet Parking (unless there is no self-parking option), Retirement or other Employee parties, Holiday Decorations, Gifts and Flowers, and Charitable Contributions.
-Should the department wish to approve disallowed expenses for reimbursement, the expenses must be coded to agency funds (index account beginning with 8).
+Should the department wish to approve disallowed expenses for reimbursement, the expenses must be coded to Local Funds and follow guidelines per the policy.

-The maximum tip allowed for transport (taxi, airport shuttle, bus, etc.) is 15%.
+The maximum tip allowed for transport (taxi, airport shuttle, bus, etc.) is 15% under State Funds.
+Tips in excess of 15%, not to exceed 20% are allowable under University Local Funds.
 The maximum tip allowed for meals is 20%.

 SMALL PURCHASE CHARGE CARD (SPCC)

 Charges to the SPCC for travel or business meal expenses require the same documentation that’s required for travel and business meal expenses submitted on a reimbursement voucher.
 No exceptions.